Cytec Industries

 Cytec Industries Incorporated, based in Woodland Park, New Jersey was a speciality chemicals and materials technology company with pro-forma sales in 2004, including the Surface Specialties acquisition, of approximately $3.0 billion.
 Cytec is a result of its spin-off from American Cyanamid Company.
 It makes resins, plastics, and composite materials, especially for the aerospace industry and other users of specialty materials.
 It was listed in NYSE with stock symbol "CYT".

-Cytec currently has about 3,600 employees in Europe, North and South America, Asia and Australia.
+In 2012, Cytec had about 6,600 employees in Europe, North and South America, Asia and Australia.